-Proposal No. Proposal Description Vote Required for Approval Effect of Abstentions Effect of Broker Non-Votes 1 Election of directors Directors will be elected by a plurality No effect No effect of the votes cast at the Annual Meeting by the holders of shares present by

-ProposalNo.
-Proposal Description Vote Required for Approval Effect of Abstentions Effect of Broker Non-Votes 2 Ratification of the selection remote communication or represented by proxy and entitled to vote on the election of directors.
-The three nominees receiving the most "FOR" votes will be elected as directors; withheld votes will have no effect "FOR" votes from the holders of a Against Not applicable (1) of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 majority of shares present by remote communication or represented by proxy and entitled to vote on the subject matter rigumst Not applicable
+Proposal No. Proposal Description Vote Required for Approval Effect of Abstentions Effect of Broker Non-Votes 1 Election of directors Directors will be elected by a plurality of the votes cast at the Annual Meeting by the holders of shares present by remote communication or represented by proxy and entitled to vote on the election of directors.
+The two nominees receiving the most "FOR" votes will be elected as directors; withheld votes will have no effect No effect No effect 2 Ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 "FOR" votes from the holders of a majority of shares present by remote communication or represented by proxy and entitled to vote on the subject matter Against Not applicable (1)